JLTi SACD Player JLTi Phono Stage JLTi Interconnects

 "Put an analog signal down a wire, it degrades... not to mention subjecting the signal to every other component in the signal path... audiophiles noticed musically different variations between coaxial and Toslink connections, brands of digital cables - how could the sound change?
 What mysterious "X" factor that caused [proven] identical digital bitstreams to exhibit an analog-like variability."

 That last phrase "analog-like variability" is indeed highly significant.
 Making physical changes to, not just cables, but other things that deal with the digital datastream - without loosing data - had an "analog-like variability" when converted to analogue and clearly audible.
-Hence seeming digital changes made for analogue like changes.
+Hence it seemed that digital changes made for analogue like changes.
 Digital was not supposed to behave this way – bits were supposed to be bits, no matter what.

 You see: Jitter is Analogue!!!